smartdevicelink/sdl_server/documentation/guides/docs/Getting Started/Custom Modules/index.md

 }
 ```

 `query` is the SQL string to execute, and `callback` is the function to invoke when `sqlCommand` is complete.
+The policy server requires this module to function properly so any attempts to replace or modify the module may result in unforseen errors.
 Check out the default `postgres` module for an example implementation.